mrmonaghan/mrmonaghan.github.io/_posts/2019-09-05-Building-a-Backup-Script-With-WBAdmin.md

 {% endraw %}
 {% endhighlight %}

 Our first line defines the drive to eject based on the drive's Label property - in my case, all of the local USB drives contained the word "backup" in their label, so I filtered based on that.
 You could easily reuse the $VolumeID variable and find your drive based on it's DeviceID as well.
-Our second line defines selects the DriveLetter property of our $Drive and assigns it to the $DriveLetter variable, which we then supply to mountvol alongside the /p flag to eject the drive.
+Our second line selects the DriveLetter property of our $Drive and assigns it to the $DriveLetter variable, which we then supply to mountvol alongside the /p flag to dismount the drive.

 So now our script can:
   * Mount a drive